CatMKennedy/API-explore/README.md

-This is an example REST API using Python Flask, SQLite and SQLAlchemy.
+Example REST API using Python Flask, SQLite and SQLAlchemy.

-The data model is for demonstration only and contains a list of countries.
-Each entry contains the country name, capital and area.
-This is based on the tutorial at: https://realpython.com/api-integration-in-python/#flask.
+The data model is for demonstration only and contains a list of countries, with country name, capital and area.
+The example is based on the tutorial at: https://realpython.com/api-integration-in-python/#flask.
 In the repo, the database is already initialised and contains 10 example countries.

+USER GUIDE

 After creating a virtual environment, and installing the packages in "requirements.txt", it should be easy to try out the API manually on localhost.
 First, start the application on the Flask development server: